 How to Use

 Press the Slow Cooker Function.
 Add the food to the inner pot and place the Instant Pot lid or a glass lid to cover the pot.
-Cook for at least 1-3 hours, stir occasionally to cook evenly.
+Cook time will vary depending on what you’re reheating.
+Soups and stews (can go directly into the inner pot) may take 20-30 minutes, while bread rolls (best if you place in a heat-safe dish in the inner pot) may just need 5-10.
+Be sure to stir occasionally to cook evenly.

 What is it best for?